 Brian Hamilton is a lifelong entrepreneur who dedicates his time to bringing entrepreneurship to those who wouldn't have it otherwise.

-Brian Hamilton is an entrepreneur who has decades of experience starting businesses across a range of industries, including landscaping, real estate, and technology.
-Raised in a working-class neighborhood near Bridgeport, Connecticut, Brian has first-hand knowledge of the challenges that people face in breaking out of the socioeconomic categories into which they are born.
-He uses this first-hand knowledge and his entrepreneurship experience to help historically disadvantaged groups create and grow businesses.
-The son of a Marine, Brian’s work ethic developed early.
-Brian ran a landscaping business to pay for his undergraduate degree, allowing him to become the first in his family to attend college.
-He graduated from Sacred Heart University, where he later served on the Board of Trustees, and received an MBA from Duke University.
+Raised in a working-class neighborhood near Bridgeport, Connecticut, Hamilton has first-hand knowledge of the challenges that people face in breaking out of the socioeconomic categories into which they are born.
+He is the first in his family to go to college.
+He graduated summa cum laude from Sacred Heart University, where he later served on the Board of Trustees, and he received an MBA from Duke University.

 Hamilton is a regular guest on CNBC and Fox and frequently writes for and is quoted in all major national media publications.
 Brian is also a contributor to Inc. and Entrepreneur magazines.
 His work has earned him awards and recognition from organizations including Duke University, Ernst & Young, Deloitte, and George H.W.
 Bush’s Points of Light.